-The Learn Home page provides an overview of the scope and sequence of Levels around specific topics.
+Select Learn for an overview of the scope and sequence of Levels around specific topics.
 Each Level is comprised of a series of Lessons.

 Each lesson in HTML creates a self-guided experience for students through a series of scaffolded tasks.
 Lessons always begin with an Introduction to the concept as the first step.

-- Code: Space where students will add and manipulate coding elements.
+- Code: Space where students add and manipulate coding elements.
 When students have finished a task or created their own code, they select Check my code to test.

 Debugging Lessons give students the opportunity to practice using their coding knowledge to fix errors.